dicoder4/FairFare/README.md

 - MongoDB Atlas account (or local MongoDB)
 - Internet connection for Maven dependencies

+## ⚠️ **Important: Build Issues Resolved!**

+> 🎉 **All build failures have been fixed!** See [BUILD-FIX-REPORT.md](BUILD-FIX-REPORT.md) for details.

+### **Quick Fix Summary:**
+- ✅ MongoDB connection issues resolved with default fallback values
+- ✅ Port conflicts fixed (billing service moved to 3003)
+- ✅ All services now compile and run successfully
+- ✅ No environment variables required for development

 ## 🏃‍♂️ Quick Start

 ### 1. Clone the Repository